The Best Kardemummabullar (Swedish Cardamom Buns)

 Dough

-- Add the butter and about half of the flour and mix until smooth.
+• Add about half of the flour to the milk/yeast mixture and mix until smooth.
 Slowly add the rest of the flour and the salt, until you can knead the dough without it sticking (you may need less flour).
-Knead the dough on a floured surface for about 10 minutes, until it's elastic.
+Knead the dough on a floured surface for about 5 minutes, and then add the butter and continue kneading for another 5 minutes.
+You may need to add another handful of flour if the dough is too greasy with the butter.

-- Spread the cardamom filling evenly across the square of dough.
+• Take the cardamom filling mixture you set aside earlier and spread it evenly across the square of dough.
 Fold the dough in half.
 Roll the folded dough out again, being careful to smooth out any air pockets.

 Decoration